Corvux89/Avrae-Pycharm/readme.md

 ### Note
 Please keep this token private, as anyone who gains access to this token could potentially gain access to your Discord account.

+## Features

-### Get Collection Information
+#### Get Collection Information
 You can use the ``Pull New Collection Data`` button to collect a json of all of the aliases and snippets ids within a collection.
 This expects the collection ID.
 You can find this by going to the collection on the Workshop, and looking at the url.
 Everything after ``avrae.io/dashboard/workshop/`` is your ID.

 Once you've ran the ``Pull New Collection Data`` command, save the result as `collection.id` in the folder you wish to save your collection in.
 This will also automatically download the collection description if the collection has one and save it in a `readme.md`

 Now that you have the `collection.id` anytime you run this updator in the directory it resides, it will assume we are working with this collection.

-## Updating
+#### Updating
 When working within a collection file, if this application is set to the default configuration you can hit `shift + f10` to run it.
 It will prompt for what you want to do.

 1. Push Update -> Select this or hit `1` to push an update.
 It will handle checking if this is a snippet, alias, or markdown descriptions for an alias, snippet, or the collection itself
-2. Pull Update -> Update the selected file with the latest version of infomration on the Workshop.
-This will update both the code file as well as the markdown file if applicable
+2. Pull Update -> Select this or hit '2' to update the selected file with the latest version of information on the Workshop.
+Works with snippets, aliases, gvars, and markdown files

-3. Pull Description
+`Pull Alias` -> Will prompt you to select an alias to download.
+This will create a `.alias` and `.md` file `Pull Snippet` -> Will prompt you to select a snippet to download.
+This will create a `.alias` and `.md` file `Pull GVAR` -> Will prompt you to select a GVAR to download.
+This will create a `.alias` and `.md` file `Main Menu` -> Back to the initial setup screen where you can either pull a new collection, or update the current `collection.io` file

 #### Folder Structure
 Support for editing the documentation will come in a future update.